-- 2. New federal regulations were implemented for Assistance Unit (AU) composition for Food Stamps.
+New federal regulations were implemented for Assistance Unit (AU) composition for Food Stamps.
 "Spouse" was now defined as a husband or wife through a legally recognized marriage.
 The Department no longer considered unmarried people as spouses when they presented themselves to the community as married.
 Ineligible ABAWDs were now considered ineligible AU members instead of non-household members.
-Live-in attendants were now optional members of the AU. - 3.
+Live-in attendants were now optional members of the AU.

 Child care subsidy rates were set at the 58th percentile of the 2000 Market Rate Survey.

-- Washington State Combined Application Project (WASHCAP) was implemented in December 2001 on a statewide basis.
-WASHCAP was a 5-year demonstration project approved by FNS and partnered with SSA. - a.
-Clients had to be: - i. eligible for SSI money; - ii. at least age 18; - iii. unemployed; and - iv. living alone or purchasing and preparing food separately from others in the household. - b.
-Client benefits: - i. the SSI application and interview with SSA acts as the application and interview for WASHCAP food assistance; - ii. twenty-four month food assistance certification periods; - iii. recertified by SSA when SSI was re-determined; - iv. all changes must be reported to SSA; - v.
-SSA had to notify DSHS of client changes via the State Data Exchange (SDX) System in an overnight reporting process.
+WASHCAP was implemented in December 2001 on a statewide basis.
+WASHCAP was a 5-year demonstration project approved by FNS and partnered with SSA.

+- a.
+Clients had to be:

+- ١. eligible for SSI money;

+- II. at least age 18;

+- III. unemployed; and

+- IV. living alone or purchasing and preparing food separately from others in the household.

+- b.
+Client benefits:

+- the SSI application and interview with SSA acts as the application and interview for WASHCAP food assistance;

+- twenty-four month food assistance II. certification periods;

+- III. recertified by SSA when SSI was redetermined;

+- IV. all changes must be reported to

+- ٧. SSA had to notify DSHS of client changes via the State Data Exchange (SDX) System in an overnight reporting process.